raulorteg/pyNublado/docs/installation.md

 # Installation
-pyNublado manages the creation of input scripts for CLOUDY, their execution and parsing of the resuling outputs.
+pyNublado manages the creation of input scripts for CLOUDY, their execution and parsing of the resulting outputs.
 The installation has two steps: installing CLOUDY and installing pyNublado

 ## Requirements
  * Python 3.7 or newer